 2. Air Conditioner Smells Like Gas

-How You Can Repair It
+How You Can Solve It

-If you smell a sulfur or rotten egg odor, we advise:
+If you detect a sulfur or rotten egg odor, we recommend:

-- Shutting off your gas supply.
+- Turning off your gas supply.

 - Opening windows.

-- Contacting your gas company now.
+- Getting in touch with your gas company without delay.

 3. Air Conditioner Smells Musty